how to add inhibitor to central heating system

 Draining the System

-Adding central heating inhibitor to a system is a lot easier when you drain (or partially drain) the system.
+Adding inhibitor to a system is a lot easier when you drain (or partially drain) the system.

 This is sometimes necessary if the radiator valves aren’t isolating the radiator or you need to pour the sealer into a valve pipe.